• Skip to main content

 Hanging out on top of the Mazatlán sign, as one does.

 As a travel writer I’m always open to visiting new places.
 My job title however, doesn’t automatically make me objective.
 I’m human after all, and so I often arrive in a destination locked and loaded with a virtual suitcase of fully formed biases.
 I don’t pay extra to bring it, but it’s can definitely be a pain to lug around.
 That’s why I love when I can unpack my misconceptions and leave them behind.
-I arrived in Mazatlán expecting to be underwhelmed, and I left with plans to return as soon as I could.
+I arrived in Mazatlán Mexico expecting to be underwhelmed, and I left with plans to return as soon as I could.

 Squeezing every last minute out of an amazing day on the beach in front of El Cid El Moro Beach Resort.

-Mazatlán is Dated Experiencing a Renaissance
+Mazatlán Mexico Is Having a Renaissance

 go to Mazatlán for the tequila!
 Ole!